johnreb20/johnreb20/README.md

-- 👋 Hi, I’m @johnreb20
+- 👋 Hi, I’m John Rebeiro
 - 👀 I’m interested in Robotics,Multi-Agent Reinforcement Learning and Game Theory
-- 💞️ I’m looking to collaborate on my Interest
+- 💞️ Open to Collab to disturb the equilibrium
 - 📫 How to reach me +91-9833466996

 <!---